BROOKLYN, N.Y. — As The Who song goes, He’s a pinball wizard/There has to be a twist.

 Peter Rose’s turnaround of an aging Brooklyn storefront laundry is working just like magic.
 And it’s the silver ball that’s keeping things rolling.

-At his Sunshine Laundromat & Pinball, stainless steel front loaders and stack dryers are upstaged by coin-op machines of a different breed, offering playtime with Baywatch’s Pamela Anderson and a ride with Arnold Schwarzenegger in Terminator 2: Judgment Day.
+At his Sunshine Laundromat & Pinball, stainless steel front loaders and stack dryers are upstaged by coin-op machines of a different breed.

 Behind the faux dryer lies a bar and pinball emporium where natural wood and exposed brick contrast with backlit works of art showcasing more than two dozen of the most sought-after games standing toe-to-toe where dryer tumblers and folding tables once lined up.

 Not to be overshadowed, the immaculate — albeit intimate — 23-machine laundry space at the front of the house is adorned with decorative lighting fixtures hanging below a high canopy of wainscoting panels and crown molding trim.

 Sunshine’s funky fusion of bubbles and bumpers is as much about Rose himself as it is a testament to his determination to preserve a quaint neighborhood self-service laundry amid rapid urban gentrification.

 Rose’s passion for pinball as a teen gave rise to a career servicing game outlets throughout New York.
 His sale of a used bill changer to Sunshine’s previous operator a decade ago led to a close friendship that eventually culminated with the outdated store changing hands in 2011.

 Rose quickly rolled up his sleeves, repaired the laundry equipment, and spruced up the space with bright lights and a kitschy décor while squeezing in as many pinball machines as he could, including adding a tier above some washers.